 - Check whether telnet works.
 It might be a network issue.
-Check if Kafka and the producer are in the same network.
+Check whether Kafka and the producer are in the same network.

 - Check whether the accessed vip - port is correctly configured.

-- Check whether the topic is whitelisted.
+- Check whether the topic allowlist is enabled.
 If yes, you need to configure the correct IP for access.

 What if an error persists after a period of production?

-- View whether traffic control is performed.
+- View whether traffic throttling is performed.
 Check whether there is a surge in traffic on the monitoring page and upgrade the instance specification for solution.

 - View whether capacity control is performed.
 Check the instance capacity on the monitoring page and upgrade the instance specification or modify the data retention period for solution.

-- Traffic control is at the instance level and affects all topics in the instance.
+- Traffic throttling is at the instance level and affects all topics in the instance.

-- After the full capacity is reached, consumption can continue but production cannot.
+- After the capacity is used up, consumption can continue but production cannot.

-- Accumulation = actual accumulation (replica accumulation is also counted).
+- Heap = actual heap (replica heap is also counted)

-- View whether traffic control is performed.
+- View whether traffic throttling is performed.
 Check whether there is a surge in traffic in Barad and upgrade the instance specification for solution.

 - Check whether the number of consumer groups exceeds the limit.

-- If rebalance occurs frequently due to network reasons, we recommend adjusting the client timeout period.
+- If rebalance occurs frequently for network reasons, you are recommended to adjust the client timeout period.